42yeah/EoS/_posts/2020-4-29-raymarching-water-ii.md

 ## That's All!

 That's all for now.
 Man, this is kinda like the biggest thing I've done since I started raymarching.
-I might not have explained everything clearly, because I don't understand everything, too; but it has been a very, very fun experience since I really love ocean!
+I might not have explained everything clearly, because I don't understand everything, either; but it has been a very, very fun experience since I really love ocean!
 Even though I didn't really reach the level of [Seascape](https://www.shadertoy.com/view/Ms2SD1) (because that's so cool), I am working on it.
 So fingers crossed!

 ## Conclusion